 I got my apples from a traditional New England orchard in Massachusetts on a hillside with a view that was absolutely beautiful!
 I really wish I had gotten a few pictures of the view so I could show you, but I was too busy picking apples to think about taking any pictures 🙂

-This applesauce is a perfect way to enjoy the bounty of the fall apple harvest, and if you make a double or triple batch, you can save some aside in the freezer or can it in Mason jars to enjoy a taste of autumn all year long.
+This applesauce is a perfect way to enjoy the bounty of the fall apple harvest, and if you make a double or triple batch, you can save some aside in the freezer to enjoy a taste of autumn all year long.
+(I haven’t tested this recipe for canning, but it keeps very well in the freezer.)

 Old-Fashioned Maple-Sweetened Spiced Applesauce Recipe: